-We want to help you to protect your home against earthquake damage by speeding up the application process for Home Retrofit Permits.
-We also provide you with suggestions, called prescriptive plansets, on how to retrofit your home.
-These plansets help you obtain the Home Retrofit Permit quickly and easily.
+We want to help you to protect your home against earthquake damage by speeding up the application process for Earthquake Home Retrofit Permits (also known as Project Impact).
+We also provide you with suggestions, called prescriptive plan sets, on how to retrofit your home.
+These plan sets help you obtain the Earthquake Home Retrofit Permit quickly and easily.
 They also eliminate the need to hire a design professional to develop drawings.
+If your project does not meet the requirements of our prescriptive plan set, you can also submit a voluntary seismic retrofit designed by an engineer.

 Our home retrofit plans address two common kinds of earthquake damage: the wall between the foundation and first floor collapsing or the home moving off its foundation.

 Our fees are based on your estimated value of work, labor, and materials.
-Use our fee estimator to calculate your permit fee.
-Some projects may qualify for reduced permit fees.
+Earthquake Home Retrofit projects that use our prescriptive plan set qualify for reduced permit fees.

 Prepare your plans.
-Follow the instructions in the Guide to Completing an Earthquake Retrofit Plan for Wood-frame Residential Buildings to prepare your plansets.
+Follow the instructions in the Guide to Completing an Earthquake Retrofit Plan for Wood-frame Residential Buildings to prepare your plan sets.
+If you submit a voluntary seismic retrofit designed by an engineer, your plans will need to be stamped by an engineer and include a location plan, foundation and framing plan, structural notes, and structural details.

 Display your permit.
 Place your permit in a visible location on the project site.